php-fig/per-coding-style/migration-2.0.md

 nowdoc is not sufficient.

-Declared heredocs or nowdocs MUST begin on the same line as the context the declaration is being used in.
+Declared heredocs or nowdocs MUST begin on the same line as the context the declaration is being used.
 Subsequent lines in the heredoc or nowdoc MUST be indented once past the scope indentation they are declared in.